lastfm-docs/api-docs/docs/user/getInfo.md

 Returns profile information about a last.fm user.

-This method doesn't not require authentication.
+This method doesn't require authentication.

 ## Parameters